Ainapalma/yandex_practicum/16-optimization-of-electricity-consumption-in-industry/README.md

 ## EN

-### Optimization of Electricity Consumption in Iмndustry
+### Optimization of Electricity Consumption in Industry

 #### Objective
 Optimization of production costs